spilliams/terrascope/notes/thoughts.md

 root tagged producer:foo".
 Building this into terraboots looks like a way to set in the main repo config that "all roots tagged `consumer:` will depend on their corresponding `producer:` roots".

-## The Core

-Here's the core of terraboots:

-- you don't need anything other than terraform to run it.
-This means its config files are dead simple.
-- it will tell you when it is improperly configured.
-This is important because configuration is confusing!
-And guardrails are just as important as docs.
-  This means the configs will all be in HCL, and the tool will validate them at runtime.
-- it can solve the `affected` problem quickly.
-This means it has to be performant.
-And maybe it has to be extensible, because people have different ideas of what it means to be "affected".
-- it can solve root dependencies quickly to generate a parallelizable task manifest.
-Again, it has to be performant.